Like it or not, as a Proposal Manager your attitude is infectious.

 9. Establish an Attitude of Excellence.
 Set high standards.
 Communicate and demand the highest standards of work quality and professionalism from everyone on the team...but only after you have set your personal bar even higher.

 10. Demonstrate Strength Tempered with Compassion.
 Show a strong determination.
-But remember it is more important to win the battle than the war.
+But remember it is more important to win the war than the battle.
 When a teammate lets you down, don't stew and brood.
 Forgive and repair.